ray-project/enhancements/reps/2022-03-10-plasma_alternative.md

 The `PlasmaProxy` will share fate with raylet, if vineyard is running into issues, `PlasmaProxy` will complain that (we can use heartbeat here).
 I think ray can treat the `PlasmaProxy` as the third-party object store instance, it will throw exceptions just like the original plasma runner.

-**Protocol #5:** The spilling only happens in a object creation.(we trigger spilling when memory usage > threshold([triggle](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/store.cc#L174))) ([spill](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/create_request_queue.cc#L97))
+**Invariant #5:** The spilling only happens in a object creation.(we trigger spilling when memory usage > threshold([triggle](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/store.cc#L174))) ([spill](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/create_request_queue.cc#L97))

-**Protocol #6:** The spilling only happens when eviction can not meet the requirement. ([create object will first trigger eviction](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/object_lifecycle_manager.cc#L191))
+**Invariant #6:** The spilling only happens when eviction can not meet the requirement. ([create object will first trigger eviction](https://github.com/ray-project/ray/blob/bb4ff42eeca50a5b91dd569caafdd71bf771b66e/src/ray/object_manager/plasma/object_lifecycle_manager.cc#L191))

-**Protocol #7:** The spilling only happens in primary objects.(the spill_objects_callback will handle the spillng).
+**Invariant #7:** The spilling only happens in primary objects.(the spill_objects_callback will handle the spillng).

-**Protocol #8:** Shouldn't unpin objects when spilling is initiated.
+**Invariant #8:** Shouldn't unpin objects when spilling is initiated.

 #### Object Delete

-**Protocol #9:** `Delete()`a object only when (1) it exists, (2) has been sealed, (3) not used by any clients. or it will do nothing.
+**Invariant #9:** `Delete()`a object only when (1) it exists, (2) has been sealed, (3) not used by any clients. or it will do nothing.

-We believe that if a third-party object store client can follow the above protocol when implementation the `ClientImplInterface`.
+We believe that if a third-party object store client can follow the above invariants when implementation the `ClientImplInterface`.
 Then the ray logic can be seamlessly built on top of the third-party object store.

 #### Dupilicate IDs in multiple raylet.